jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPIAuthException.md

 SpotifyWebAPIAuthException::getReason()
 ```

-Returns the reason string from the request's error object.
+Returns the reason string from a player request's error object.

 #### Return values